nephio-project/porch/docs/content/en/docs/5_architecture_and_components/function-runner/_index.md

 ## What is the Function Runner?

 The **Function Runner** is a standalone gRPC service that executes KRM (Kubernetes Resource Model) functions in isolated environments.
-It provides the runtime infrastructure for executing user-defined functions that transform, validate, and generate Kubernetes configuration resources.
+It provides the runtime infrastructure for executing user-defined functions that mutate, validate, and generate Kubernetes configuration resources.

 The Function Runner is responsible for: